How Digital Device Use Interferes with Child Development

 Delayed Language and Social Skills

 In the first few years of life, a baby’s brain is developing at an extraordinary rate.
 These early years are foundational for communication, emotional regulation, and social connection.
-But when screens enter the picture too early or too often, they can interrupt the rich, real-life interactions that babies need to thrive.
+But when digital devices enter the picture too early or too often, they can interrupt the rich, real-life interactions that babies need to thrive.

-Even passive exposure to screens—like background TV—can interfere with a baby’s ability to learn language and connect socially.
+Even passive exposure to screen-based media—like background TV—can interfere with a baby’s ability to learn language and connect socially.
 Research from Madigan et al. (2019) found that more screen time at age 2 was associated with poorer performance on developmental screening tests at age 3, including communication skills.
 The more screen time toddlers had, the greater the delay observed later.
 According to Kirkorian, Pempek, & Anderson (2009), background television reduces the quantity and quality of parent-child interaction, limiting the kind of responsive communication that builds early language skills.

 Christakis et al. (2009) also reported that for each hour of audible TV exposure, infants experienced a significant decrease in adult words, conversational turns, and child vocalizations—core ingredients in language development.